 Once the clear varnish has dried, I cut around the decals (to be honest, I could have been more accurate with that!) and then just soaked in water.
 Using some tweezers, once the deal comes away from the paper, just stick in the place where you want it!
 As I was using black PLA for some prints, the clear backed paper would not work as it wouldn’t show the logos properly, so I had to use white backed paper.
 Looks OK for the tires, but I do prefer the clear backed stuff.
-So, if you do decide to use decals, bear in mind the color of your material you are printing with!
+So, if you do decide to use decals, bear in mind the colour of the material you are printing with!

 The OpenRC F1 car project is now complete!
-(Minus the electronics) I was very pleased as to how this came out, and I would definitely print this again using different colors.
+(Minus the electronics) I was very pleased as to how this came out, and I would definitely print this again using different colours.
 The car was kindly sent over to the guys at Emvio Engineering.
 They were attending the TCT Show 2018 in Birmingham and wanted to showcase their Carbon Fiber filament.
 Here’s a picture below of the OpenRC F1 car with Emvio Engineering!
 (They had printed a pink nose cone to showcase one of their other filaments)

+I will be getting around to doing some electronics for it, but at the moment I am in no rush to do this.
 I do hope you have enjoyed my article on the OpenRC F1 car project.
 If there is something you’d like to see as part of another project, just get in touch with the Inov3D team!